KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/typewriter.rst

      - Displays the text line by line

-.. note:: The Title Editor has this effect built-in already.
-There it can be set for each text object.
+.. note:: The :ref:`Title Editor <title-editor>` has this effect :ref:`built-in <title-text_typewriter>` already.
+There it can be set for each text object individually.
 Using the effect on a title clip in the timeline or bin applies the typewriter effect to **all** text objects in the title clip.
-That means that if set to character-by-character, the characters of all text objects in the title clip will be displayed one by one, but from all text objects at the same time.
+That means that if set to character-by-character, for example, the characters of all text objects in the title clip will be displayed *one by one*, but *from all text objects at the same time*.

 .. hint:: This can be combined with a typewriter sound effect from Freesound which is part of the :doc:`Online Resources</project_and_asset_management/project_bin/online_resources>` functionality.